This post may contain affiliate links. Please see my disclosure policy for details.

 Opening times for St Michael’s Mount can mean a couple of things; when the island is accessible and when the island’s attractions are open!

-High tide: when the island’s National Trust attractions are open, there are public ferry boats which are chargeable to cross over to the mount at high tide.
-You may see some boats running in the off season, there are private boats for residents and staff on the island, you cannot ride these.
+High tide: when the island’s National Trust attractions are open, there are public ferry boats that are chargeable to cross over to the mount at high tide.
+You may see some boats running in the off-season, there are private boats for residents and staff on the island, you cannot ride these.

 St Michaels Mount National Trust attractions

-St Michaels Mount castle: is open on Sunday to Friday from the end of March to end of October.
-Last entry is an hour before closing;
+St Michaels Mount castle: is open from Sunday to Friday from the end of February to the end of October.
+The last entry is an hour before closing;

 - March – June: 10.30am – 5pm